 Since the Yellowstone to Yukon vision took hold in 1993, more than 450 partner groups have joined forces to connect and protect this stunning landscape so people and nature can thrive.
-Progress over the past 25 years is astounding.
+Progress over the past few decades is astounding.

 Since 1993, the actions of Y2Y and partners have resulted in a more than 50 percent increase in key protected area growth.